alonalj/hta/README.md

 >What is `t_mask`?
 It identifies, using barcodes.tsv.gz, which barcodes are under
 > the tissue, and is used to discard barcodeds that are not.

-Now we can proceed to produce the heterogeneity map and region report (we've left the p-val title formatting in the example below for your convenience, but you can replace it with your own title format):
+Now we can proceed to produce the heterogeneity map and region report.
+The code below uses the results from the previous code to generate the heterogeneity map and region report.
+We've left the p-val title formatting code for your convenience so that you can easily replace it with your own title format:

     import math